No Need To Sign On Dotted Line: Credit Cards Are Phasing Out Signatures

 Mastercard, Discover, American Express and Visa have all announced that they are limiting or totally slashing policies requiring you to make your mark.
 They say it's because of advances in technology that make fraud less likely.

-The company's policies differ slightly.
+The company policies differ slightly.
 Here is what each is introducing next month:

 Mastercard: Back in October, this was the first company to announce changes in signature requirements.
 It said it "will no longer require signatures at checkout for any credit or debit purchases in Canada and the U.S."